Ladder99/ladder99/docs/page/what-is-ladder99.md

 You can think of it as a historian for MTConnect devices.

-It comes with a database and user-customizable dashboard -
+It comes with a user-customizable dashboard -

 ![](_images/grafana-pa.jpg)